wgroeneveld/go-jamming/README.md

 There's a **rate limiting** system implemented with a rate limit of 5 requests per second and a maximum burst rate of 10.
 That's pretty flexible.
 I have not taken the trouble to put this into the config, it should do in most cases.
 If you get a `429 too many requests`, you've hit the limiter.
 A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minutes.
 See `limiter.go`.

+Database migrations are run using the `-migrate` flag.